Amber Bradbury

 What values are most important to you in your work and personal life?

-Compassion, advocacy, integrity, and human connection are the values that guide both my work and my life.
-For more than two decades, I have been deeply involved in breast cancer advocacy—walking alongside my mother, aunt, lifelong friends, and serving as a long-time team captain, raising over $200,000 to support research, patient care, and survivor services.
+For more than two decades, I have been deeply involved in breast cancer advocacy through the Susan G. Komen 3-Day, walking alongside my mother, aunt, lifelong friends, and fellow survivors while serving as a longtime team captain.
+Over the years, our team has raised more than $200,000 to support breast cancer research, patient care, and survivor services.
 That mission has become even more personal in recent years, reinforcing my belief in the power of community, resilience, and hope.

 Locations